sahansera/rgs-2022-demo/README.md

 # React Global Summit 2022 (Demo)
 This is the demo code I presented at the [React Global Summt 2022](https://events.geekle.us/react2/).
+You can find the accompanying blog post [here](https://sahansera.dev/adding-intelligence-react-azure-cognitive/).

 ## Quickstart